 We say 'worst possible start' because basically this is as good as it got.
 Though there were some good performances, they were few and far between and never totally convincing.
 Furthermore, whilst clearly running the best power unit on the grid the spectre of Honda and the 'ghost of season to come', continually hovered over the Woking outfit.

 In total the Dane score points in twelve of the season's nineteen rounds, but by the end of the year had totalled around a third of the point scored by his iteammate.
 Worse, though considered "lightning quick" Kevin was trounced 10-9 in qualifying.

 For the most part, Button had the measure of Kevin, the Briton's consistency and experience winning out, particularly in the second half of the season, whilst, other than Russia, the Dane's challenge all but fizzled out.

-On December 11, after weeks of speculation, the team confirmed that Fernando Alonso was returning to Woking, the team finally also putting Button (and his fans) out of their misery by confirming the Briton for a sixth season.
+On December 11, following weeks of speculation, it was confirmed that Fernando Alonso was returning to Woking, the team finally also putting Button (and his fans) out of their misery by confirming the Briton for a sixth season.

-Kevin is retained as test and reserve driver, whilst Stoffel Vandoorne is also kept on the books, a fact that will not be lost on the Dane.
+Kevin was retained as test and reserve driver, whilst Stoffel Vandoorne was also kept on the books, a fact that would not be lost on the Dane.

 Whilst nobody really expected the latest incarnation of the legend that was McLaren-Honda to sweep all before it, rekindling those glory days of the 80s and 90s, surely nobody expected it to be the unmitigated disaster that it was.

 The MP4-30 managed just 12 laps over the first two days of pre-season testing at Jerez, and when Alonso completed 32 laps on the third day there was a collective sigh of relief in the McLaren camp, but then came Barcelona.